-Sadly, exotic wild animals are not only kept in zoos and traveling shows but also in people's living rooms and backyards.
-From the perspective of animal welfare, wild animals and even many popular "pets" are completely unsuited for private keeping.
+Sadly, we realize that exotic wild animals are not only kept in zoos and traveling shows but also in people's living rooms and backyards.
+From the perspective of animal welfare, wild animals are completely unsuited for private keeping.
 In contrast to domesticated species like dogs and cats, wild animals have not adapted to life in human care even over hundreds of years.

-Many species have specific needs that a private household will never be able to fulfil.
 International trade of animals captured from the wild is a major issue that's further contributing to the decline and eventual extinction of many exotic animals.
-For these reasons, FOUR PAWS says a clear "no" to the keeping of exotic animals like big cats, macaws, iguanas, or exotic small mammals like chinchillas.
+For these reasons, FOUR PAWS says a clear "no" to the keeping of wild animals like big cats, macaws, iguanas, or exotic small mammals like chinchillas.

 Big cats as pets

-Sanctuaries today are filled to capacity with big cats who were either: relinquished to them by owners who could no longer afford to feed and care for the animals; confiscated by law enforcement due to neglect, abandonment, or animal cruelty; or rescued from roadside attractions, circuses, exotic animal auctions, and other public exhibits.
+Sanctuaries today are filled to capacity with big cats who were either: relinquished to them by owners who could no longer afford to feed and care for the animals; confiscated by law enforcement due to neglect, abandonment, or animal cruelty; or rescued from exploitative roadside zoos, circuses, exotic animal auctions, and other public attractions.

 FOUR PAWS DEMANDS